Pre-Professional Certificate in Pre-Speech-Language Pathology

 Plan of Study

 |CSD 3321||3||CSD 3325|

 CSD 4425 (highly recommended, but optional))

 |CSD 4405||3||CSD 3341||3|

 CSD 4417 (highly recommended, but optional)1

 Prior to or during the Pre-Professional year, students applying to our Master of Science in Speech-Language Pathology graduate program must show evidence of having taken the following:

-- Biological sciences: At least a 100-level university course with a content area related to human or animal sciences: includes biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, and veterinary science.
-Must be from a Biology department.
+- Biological sciences: At least a 100-level university course with a content area related to human or animal sciences: includes anatomy, biology, cell and molecular biology, computational biology, ecology and evolution, environmental biology, forensic biology, genetics, marine biology, microbiology, molecular biosciences, natural sciences, neurobiology, neurology, physiology, and zoology.
 CSD Anatomy and Physiology is not acceptable.